+been repealed are contained in the revised chapter.
 In subsection (c), the words "an office" are substituted for "official apartments" for clarity.
 The words "District of Columbia" are substituted for "city of Washington" for consistency in the revised title and with other titles of the United States Code.
 The words "Administrator of General Services" are substituted for "President" [subsequently changed to "Public Buildings Commission" because of section 10 of the Act of March 1, 1919 (ch.
 86, 40 Stat.
 1269), "National Park Service" because of section 2 of Executive Order No. 6166 (eff.
 June 10, 1933) and the Act of March 2, 1934 (ch.
 38, 48 Stat.
-389), and "Public Buildings Administrator in the Federal Works Agency" because of sections 301 and 303 of Reorganization Plan No. I of 1939 (eff.
+389), and "Public Buildings Administrator in the Federal Works Agency" because of section 301 and 303 of Reorganization Plan No. I of 1939 (eff.
 July 1, 1939, 53 Stat.
 1426, 1427)] because of section 103(a) of the Federal Property and Administrative Services Act of 1949 (ch.
 288, 63 Stat.
 380), which is restated as section 303(c) [303(b)] of the revised title.

-§ 9502.
+§9502.
 Authority of Chief of Engineers

+(a) IN GENERAL.-The Chief of Engineers and necessary assistants may use all lawful means to carry out their duties.

+(b) Supply of Water in District of Columbia.-

-- (a) IN GENERAL.-The Chief of Engineers and necessary assistants may use all lawful means to carry out their duties. - (b) SUPPLY OF WATER IN DISTRICT OF COLUMBIA.- - (1) Providing Water.-The Chief of Engineers has complete control over the Washington Aqueduct to regulate the manner in which the authorities of the District of Columbia may tap the supply of water to the inhabitants of the District of Columbia. - (2) STOPPAGE OF WATER FLOW.-The Chief of Engineers shall stop the authorities of the District of Columbia from tapping the supply of water when the supply is no more than adequate to the wants of the public buildings and grounds. - (3) APPEAL OF DECISION.-The decision of the Chief of Engineers on all questions concerning the supply of water under this subsection may be appealed only to the Secretary of the Army.
+(1) PROVIDING WATER.-The Chief of Engineers has complete control over the Washington Aqueduct to regulate the manner in which the authorities of the District of Columbia may tap the supply of water to the inhabitants of the District of Columbia.

+(2) STOPPAGE OF WATER FLOW.-The Chief of Engineers shall stop the authorities of the District of Columbia from tapping the supply of water when the supply is no more than adequate to the wants of the public buildings and grounds.

+(3) APPEAL OF DECISION.-The decision of the Chief of Engineers on all questions concerning the supply of water under this subsection may be appealed only to the Secretary of the Army.